StrangeRanger/bash-style-guide/docs/guidelines/aesthetics.md

 ## Function Declaration

-While the syntax for function declaration in Bash may not greatly impact script readability or functionality, there exists a preferred style that aligns with best practices for clarity and consistency.
+While the syntax for function declarations may not significantly impact script readability or functionality, there is a preferred style that aligns with best practices for clarity and consistency.

 /// admonition | Guidelines
     type: info